 Based out of Delaware (USA), Bangkok (Thailand) and Singapore, we are developing a new assay to end diagnostic deficiencies in prostate cancer detection – and with it thousands of avoidable deaths.

 Aptly named X-ZELL Prostate™, our new add-on test may be able to detect aggressive, early-stage cancer cells in small, 10ml blood samples, and has already proven itself in various clinical trials across Southeast Asia (contact us for details).
-Right now, it is undergoing final clinical valuation for a broad market rollout.
+Right now, it is undergoing final clinical valuation for a future market rollout.

 Using cutting-edge technologies such as hMX™ Magnetic Separation and Cryoimmunostaining™, which make cancer cell visible that have been considered virtually undetectable until now, X-ZELL Prostate™ will help physicians filter out low-risk prostate cancer patients with an ambiguous PSA reading so that only those undergo further (potentially risky) testing that really need to.

-All that is backed by data from our first pilot study, which covered more than 140 patients.
-It demonstrated that we can avoid over 70% of biopsies while hardly ever missing any case of clinically significant cancer in the PSA grey zone.
+All that is backed by data from our first pilot study, which covered more than 170 patients.
+It demonstrated that we can avoid more than 70% of biopsies without missing cases of clinically significant cancer in the PSA grey zone.

 More than just another test

 X-ZELL Prostate™ was designed to navigate that realm more confidently and help doctors qualify patients for active surveillance or additional testing.
 As such, it’s more than just another test.
 Once fully validated, it could be the quality assurance urology has been waiting for and a lifeline for patients that fall through the gaps for fear of over-treatment.

 How can X-ZELL Prostate™ make a difference?